-- Criterion A: It is associated with events that have made a significant contribution to the broad patterns of our history. - Criterion B: It is associated with the lives of persons who are significant in our past.
+- Criterion A: It is associated with events that have made a significant contribution to the broad patterns of our history. - Criterion B: It is associated with the lives of persons who are significant in our past. - Criterion C: It embodies the distinctive characteristics of a type, period, or method of construction; represents the work of a master; possesses high artistic values; or represents a significant and distinguishable entity whose components may lack individual distinction. - Criterion D: It has yielded, or may be likely to yield, information important in prehistory or history.

-- Criterion C: It embodies the distinctive characteristics of a type, period, or method of construction; represents the work of a master; possesses high artistic values; or represents a significant and distinguishable entity whose components may lack individual distinction. - Criterion D: It has yielded, or may be likely to yield, information important in prehistory or history.
+The following properties are not eligible for the NRHP unless they satisfy certain conditions: cemeteries, birthplaces, or graves of historic figures; properties owned by religious institutions or used for religious

-The following properties are not eligible for the NRHP unless they satisfy certain conditions: cemeteries, birthplaces, or graves of historic figures; properties owned by religious institutions or used for religious purposes; structures that have been moved from their original locations; reconstructed historic buildings; and properties that are primarily commemorative in nature.
-In general, a resource must be at least 50 years of age to be considered for the NRHP, unless it satisfies a standard of exceptional importance.
-The former utility structure in the proposed project area was found not to be eligible for the NRHP (McKenna et al. 2008; Appendix M-1).
+- 1 purposes; structures that have been moved from their original locations; reconstructed historic buildings; - 2 and properties that are primarily commemorative in nature.
+In general, a resource must be at least 50 - 3 years of age to be considered for the NRHP, unless it satisfies a standard of exceptional importance.
+The - 4 former utility structure in the proposed project area was found not to be eligible for the NRHP by three - 5 separate consultants (McKenna et al. 2008; Appendix M-1) (TRC 2013; Appendix M-2) (Moomjian - 6 2014; Appendix M-3).
+However, on April 29, 2015, the SHRC voted unanimously in favor of - 7 recommending the building eligible for the NRHP.
+The recommendation was forwarded to the Keeper of - 8 the NRHP on July 17, 2015.
+The Keeper reviews the nomination and makes a determination of eligibility - 9 within 45 days of receipt of a nomination.